-If you’re like most entrepreneurs, there’s a fine line between your business and personal lives.
-When your business spins out of control, there’s a natural spillover into your personal life.
+If you’re like most entrepreneurs, there’s a fine line between your business and personal life.
+When your business spins out of control, there’s a natural spill over into your non-work life.
 The problem is that most business system books require a significant time investment before you start seeing a return.
-Few books can have as immediate of an impact on your life as much as Gino Wickman’s Traction.
+Few books can have an immediate impact on your life as Gino Wickman’s Traction.

 On the surface, Traction might seem like just another book du jour for the solution hungry business owners set.

 The beauty of Traction is the one-page business plan called the Vision/Traction Organizer (V/TO).
 Instead of a 60-page plan that sits on a shelf and collects dust, Wickman’s philosophy lays out a guide that fits onto one page, front and back, of a letter-sized sheet.

 For whatever reason, I read the books backward.
 The prescribed order would be Get a Grip (the fable) and then Traction (the how-to guide).
 A fellow business owner turned me onto Traction, so I took that one first.
 That turned out to be a happy accident.
 Reading the instructions first got me thinking tactically about how I could apply the principles to our business.
 Whichever order you read them, the books go hand-in-hand.